openstack/magnum/doc/source/userguide.rst

             fsType: ext4
     END

-**NOTE:** The Cinder volume ID needs to be configured in the yaml file so the existing Cinder volume can be mounted in a pod by specifying the volume ID in the pod manifest as follows::
+**NOTE:** The Cinder volume ID needs to be configured in the YAML file so the existing Cinder volume can be mounted in a pod by specifying the volume ID in the pod manifest as follows::